hansake/Zilog_Z80_tools/zdostool/README.md

 Usage: zdostool [OPTIONS] [IMAGEFILES]...
 Tool to list and export RIO files from Zilog ZDOS diskette image files

-  -a, --analyze         analyze the content on the imagefile and report errors -b, --backptr         analyze back pointers in sectors, not reliable yet -c, --createdir       create directory for each imagefile -d, --descriptor      print file descriptors
-  -e, --export          export files from diskette image -f, --file [NAME]     name of the file if single file is listed or exported -h, --help            show help
+  -a, --analyze         analyze the content of the image file and report errors -b, --backptr         analyze back pointers in sectors and report errors -c, --createdir       create a directory for each imagefile -d, --descriptor      print file descriptor information -e, --export          export files from diskette image -f, --file [NAME]     name of the file if single file is listed or exported -h, --help            show help